ImaDoofus/World-Height/README.md

 Change Minecraft world height.

 When creating a minecraft world on snapshot 21w06a put the .zip file where it says 'Data Packs'.
-Then click on 'More Settings' and then 'Import Settings' that is where you select the .json file.
+Once you have the data pack in you can exit that menu and click on 'More Settings', then 'Import Settings' that is where you select the .json file.
 :)